bertolo1988/browser-phone/README.md

 * Add contacts

-While adding contacts you can define both fields like this: `name;number`.
+Click on the "+" button.

-The number must be 12 digits long and the name must be only characters.
+Name and tiwlioId characters must be a-z,A-Z. The number must be 12 digits long and the name must be only characters.

-This was done like this due to the fact that this phone can call normal phone numbers or names.

 * Shortcuts